r-pufky/docs/source/operating-systems/ubuntu/preseed/create-preseed-file.rst

   mkpasswd -m sha-512

 .. note::
-  Disables root login, creating an initial {USERNAME}, with a sha512 password hash.
-Give {USERNAME} sudo and ssh access, and `default groups to function`_.
+  Disables root login, creating an initial {USER}, with a sha512 password hash.
+Give {USER} sudo and ssh access, and `default groups to function`_.

   The password used should be an **installation password** and not a real one.